-So far, I have the following detail maps of
+So far, I have the following detailed areas of Houston:

 Map 1 - Englewood Yard

 Map 2 - Tower 85

 Map 7 - Casey Yard

 Map 8 - Tower 13 and Eureka Yard